 If you didn’t do it while you were away, be sure to back up photos and dates and names of sights and new friends met along the way.

 Although it is important to consider safety while traveling solo, not every misstep ends in disaster.

-I once raced woefully around the Nice Airport one early September day.
-I was not traveling with an international cell phone and had set my passport down while on a call in a phone booth.
+I once raced around the Nice Airport one early September day.
+I was not traveling with an international cell phone.
+I had set my passport down while on a call in a phone booth.
 When I dashed back to get it, it was gone.
-I had visions of an entire day in the French Riviera lost replacing it.
+I had thoughts of an entire day in the French Riviera replacing it.
 Suddenly, a stranger came up to return my lost passport!
 He had recognized me from my passport photo.

 On a trip to Costa Rica, I took a day tour.
 At breakfast in a small remote cafe, the guide needed to run my credit card.
 At lunch, I asked if I could get it back from him to make some purchases.
 He was surprised since he had put it back on the table during breakfast without my noticing it.
 There was virtually no hope that I would ever see my credit card again.
 When the guide called the cafe, the manager was not encouraging but went to look.
 There was my credit card still sitting on the table!